 If you love Drum and Bass this is absolutely one of the best clubs in Prague, so check it out!

 Address: Tachovské nám.
 290/5, Žižkov

-And now you have it guys, our guide to the best bars and the best clubs in Prague.
+And there you have it guys, our guide to the best bars and the best clubs in Prague.
 We hope you have the time of your life exploring all that the Prague nightlife scene has to offer.
 Be sure to also check some of our other articles on Prague, including the best hostels in Prague for those of you on a budget!